mtopircean/essentials-by-livia/README.md

 ![Alt text](/static/readme/import-export.gif)

 EDITOR FILTER FOR ADMIN:
-- admin can navigate easier to the relevant section in the product list to edit the product.
+- admin can navigate easier to the relevant section in the product list to edit their description.
 I`ve changed the filter to a product panel as the filter was irrelevant for the administrator:

 ![Alt text](/static/readme/admin-navigator.png)